 This is just one permit the company is applying for; the project needs certain permits from other government agencies to operate.

-If we grant the permit, it will last for two years.
+The permit will be active for four years while the pilot study will run for two years.
 Ebb Carbon would need to go through Ecology’s permitting process again for any future projects.

 How will we know if this project helps fight climate change?